Rahullkumr/gitPractice/README.md

 ## GIT BRANCH
 - `git branch`  gives list of all branches
+- `git branch -r`  gives list of all remote branches
+- `git branch -a`  gives list of all local + remote branches
 - `git branch branchName`  creates a new branch
 - `git branch -d branchName` deletes the branch
 - `git push origin --delete branch_name` delete a branch on GitHub that already deleted locally